-When translated, He haerenga literally means A journey.
-At IGC 2020 we will provide a platform for all to share their unique journey in the area of gambling related harm and well-being.
+IGC 2024 is a platform for all to share their treatment, research, public health, and policy insights and revelations in the area of gambling related harm and well-being.

 To provide value to the attendees we aim to facilitate an environment where global, ethnic and individual perspectives on the concepts of harm and well-being foster robust discussion and debate.

-Adjustment to the shifting gambling environment, which has seen the introduction of new and highly accessible gambling products, including the increasingly blurred lines between gaming and gambling.
+Navigating the evolving landscape of gambling, characterized by the emergence of novel and highly accessible gambling products.
+We will also explore the increasingly blurred boundaries between gaming and gambling.

-We believe the conference theme fits well with the Government’s focus on the mental health and well-being of New Zealanders and the objectives outlined in the Ministry of Health’s Strategy to Prevent and Minimise Gambling Harm.
+We believe the conference theme fits well with the Government’s focus on the challenges of health inequities and barriers to services for those affected by gambling harm, as outlined in the New Zealand Ministry of Health’s Strategy to Prevent and Minimise Gambling Harm.

-It is a deliberately broad and inclusive theme which we hope will incorporate the experiences and knowledge from other addiction fields so that we may draw on these, as we further explore different journeys across the sector.
+It is a deliberately broad and inclusive theme which we hope will incorporate the experiences and knowledge from other addiction fields as well as the direct lived experiences of people affected by harm, drawing on these insights across the sector.